Abhigoyal1475/Classification_and_Automation_of_Ticket_Routing/README.md

 # Application-of-NLP-in-Automated-Classification-of-ticket-routing

+As an NLP expert, I am working on an exciting project that involves the automated classification of support tickets using NLP techniques.
+The goal of this project is to help organizations reduce the time and effort required to manually assign support tickets to the appropriate team for resolution.

+The problem statement we are trying to address is that many organizations receive a high volume of support tickets from customers, and it can be challenging and time-consuming to categorize them accurately.
+This often leads to delays in resolving customer issues, which can negatively impact customer satisfaction rates.

+To solve this problem, I am using NLP techniques such as text classification, sentiment analysis, and topic modeling to analyze the content of support tickets automatically.
+By analyzing the text and identifying key phrases and patterns, the system can classify the tickets and route them to the appropriate team for resolution.

+The benefits of this system are numerous, including reduced manual effort required, improved response times, and increased customer satisfaction rates.
+I am excited to see the impact that this project will have on the organizations that adopt it, and I am proud to be a part of this cutting-edge application of NLP in ticket routing.

 Natural Language Processing (NLP) is a subfield of artificial intelligence that helps computers understand human language.
 Using NLP, machines can make sense of unstructured data so that we can gain valuable insights.